Viknesh-analyst/Business-Insight-360/README.md

 Top 5 customers account for 38.7% of revenue, with Amazon leading at 13.6%.
 AtliQ’s market share grew to 5.9% in FY 2022.
 North America contributes 26% of revenue; South Europe’s market share increased to 6.6%.

-## Company Background:
- AtliQ Hardware is the fastest-growing company in the electronics market, with global expansion.
-They manufacture computer hardware and other accessories.
-However, when they expanded their business into Latin America, they faced significant losses due to decisions based on intuition and incomplete data.
-Previously, AtliQ relied on Excel for analysis, but as the company grew, Excel became insufficient for their data needs.
-As a result, they needed a data analytics team to bring transparency to their data and help them make more accurate and informed decisions.

 ###### Project Outcome:
 This project seeks to define the objectives and goals of the data analytics initiative.
 The resulting report will facilitate data-driven decision-making and address various questions regarding the company's performance.
 It represents a crucial step towards both survival and success in the industry